NEWS & UPDATES

 Our YMCA is a local non-profit organization committed to addressing public health challenges, such as food insecurity, in our communities.
 The Food Access Program partners with food pantries, schools, regional public health hubs, and community organizations to increase equitable access to nutrition.
 This collaborative effort—largely born from the depths of the pandemic—continue to help our neighbors of all ages and demographics to ensure access.

-We have distributed more than 102,000 bags of food and served over 550,000 meals to those in need in our communities.
+As of August 2025, we have distributed more than 135,000 bags of food and served over 580,000 meals to those in need in our communities.

 We are a proud partner of the Greater Boston Food Bank, dedicated to ensuring that no one in our community goes to bed hungry.
 To learn more or if you are in need of support, please contact foodaccess@hockymca.org or call 508-643-5277.